 Now, we will split the dataset between training and test sets.
 The training set will contain two-third of the data and the test set will have one-third of the data.
 You can try taking the arbitrary size for training and test sets.
 But keep in mind that the size of your datasets will make the model predict different outcomes.
 So, try to split the dataset in a way that helps the model to predict the best outcome.

 # Splitting the dataset into the Training set and Test set from sklearn.model_selection import train_test_split X_train, X_test, y_train, y_test = train_test_split(X, y, test_size = 1/3, random_state = 0)

 Note: Here, random_state = 0 is used to ensure that when you run this code, the output will be the same as us.
 You could run your code perfectly without this parameter.
 Though the training data set and test data set may not look exactly like ours, still it will be fine.

 After preprocessing the data, now we will build our simple linear regression model.
-To fit the model to our training set, we just need to use the linear regression class from the Scikit-Learn library.
+To fit the model to our training set, we just need to use the linear regression class from the Scikit-Learn module.
 The code in Python is as follows:

 # Fitting Simple Linear Regression to the Training set from sklearn.linear_model import LinearRegression regressor = LinearRegression() regressor.fit(X_train, y_train)

 Now we have come to the final part.
 Our model is ready and we can predict the outcome!
 The code for this is as follows: